This 24-year-old Gen Z getai operator wants to share her love of the song stage with the younger generation

 “My mother would take me downstairs to the coffee shop and order beer for me.
 I don’t really like beer because it is so gassy so I don’t drink a lot and have never gotten drunk,” laughed Tan.

 Tan also noted that since getai saw a resurgence in the 70s and 80s where there were fewer entertainment options as compared to today, many of the original operators are around the same age as her father and have passed the business down to their kids.
 “Many getai are now run by the younger generation, though I am probably the youngest among them,” she said.

 It is no wonder that the getai of today incorporate more modern elements, like LED screens, multi-coloured stage lights and younger singers.
 Occasionally, they even include a side feature like a runway show.

-Tan is also planning to publicise her getai on TikTok to appeal to younger audiences.
+Tan also started publicising her getai on TikTok (@insync.events) to appeal to younger audiences.
 “We do have a younger crowd watching getai today, but it is not a huge part of the crowd unlike in the past, when getai was the primary entertainment for all ages,” she noted.

 As a child of getai, she feels that this is a culture worth preserving.
 “Now, you can watch anything online, but for many older folks, getai has been their entertainment since young.
 If it vanishes, they will be very sad,” she said.

 As for the younger generation, Tan notes that with rapid digitalisation, the sense of community within the heartland may be lost.